MISP/misp-rfc/misp-taxonomy-format/raw.md

 :   The ThreatMatch Sectors, Incident types, Malware types and Alert types are applicable for any ThreatMatch instances and should be used for all CIISI and TIBER Projects.

 threats-to-dns:
-:   An overview of some of the known attacks related to DNS as described by Torabi, S., Boukhtouta, A., Assi, C., & Debbabi, M. (2018) in Detecting Internet Abuse by Analyzing Passive DNS Traffic: A Survey of Im plemented Systems.
+:   An overview of some of the known attacks related to DNS as described by Torabi, S., Boukhtouta, A., Assi, C., & Debbabi, M. (2018) in Detecting Internet Abuse by Analyzing Passive DNS Traffic: A Survey of Implemented Systems.
 IEEE Communications Surveys & Tutorials, 1–1. doi:10.1109/comst.2018.2849614

 tlp:
 :   The Traffic Light Protocol (TLP) (v2.0) was created to facilitate greater sharing of potentially sensitive information and more effective collaboration.
-Information sharing happens from an information source
-, towards one or more recipients.
+Information sharing happens from an information source, towards one or more recipients.
 TLP is a set of four standard labels (a fifth label is included in amber to limit the diffusion) used to indicate the sharing boundaries to be applied by the recipients.
-Only la bels listed in this standard are considered valid by FIRST.
+Only labels listed in this standard are considered valid by FIRST.
 This taxonomy includes additional labels for backward compatibility which are no more validated by FIRST SIG.

 tor:
 :   Taxonomy to describe Tor network infrastructure

 trust:
 :   The Indicator of Trust provides insight about data on what can be trusted and known as a good actor.
 Similar to a whitelist but on steroids, reusing features one would use with Indicators of Compromise, but to filter out what is known to be good.

 type:
 :   Taxonomy to describe different types of intelligence gathering discipline which can be described the origin of intelligence.